EWG News and Analysis

 Children are especially vulnerable to asthma, an example of immune system hypersensitivity also linked to exposure to multiple PFAS chemicals.
 A 2013 study of Taiwanese children was one of the first to connect nine PFAS chemicals with juvenile asthma, asthma severity and immune system markers.[x]
 A 2019 study connected the sum of PFAS in blood, as well as PFOS and PFHxS, with asthma in a study of Norwegian adolescents.[xi]
 A 2016 analysis related PFOS, PFOA and PFHxS levels with significant increases in adolescent food allergies, another immune system hypersensitivity.[xii]

 Some studies also point to lower resistance to disease, yet another result of immune system suppression.
 Higher maternal levels of PFOS and PFOA during pregnancy were linked to increased fever in young children, which shows an increased risk of infections.[xiii]
 In another Norwegian study, prenatal PFAS exposure affected people’s ability to fight off cold and stomach infections.[xiv]

 EWG’s child-protective drinking water standard for PFAS chemicals of 1 ppt represents a concentration that, according to current epidemiological research, would safeguard the immune system.
 This standard would ensure drinking water is not at risk but would not eliminate exposure through contaminated food, food wrappers, dust and consumer products, all of which would need to have lower levels of PFAS for the immune system to be protected.

-EWG has urged the Trump administration and Congress to take a series of steps to protect the public from further exposure to PFAS chemicals, including:
+EWG will work with the incoming Biden-Harris administration and Congress to take a series of steps to protect the public from further exposure to PFAS chemicals, including:

-- Identify PFAS pollution sources and regulate discharges into the air and water.
+- Reduce industrial emissions of PFAS in the air and water.

 Look for information about PFAS chemicals here.